An accelerated, manufacturing platform for engineered nanomaterials (AMPLE)

 Dr Nicholas Jose is the Project Lead for AMPLE.
 He earned his PhD in Chemical Engineering from the University of Cambridge in 2019.
 His work focuses on the development of scalable methods for synthesis of high performance nanomaterials.
 In 2020, he founded the spin-off company Accelerated Materials, which uses a novel R&D methodology, incorporating intensified microreactor technology and machine learning, to accelerate scale-up of high-quality functional nanomaterials.
 Accelerated Materials won first prize in the 2021 Chris Abell Postdoc Business Plan Competition run by Cambridge Enterprise.
 He is currently the Project Lead for AMPLE.

-Dr Mikhail Kovalev is the Technical Development Manager for AMPLE.
-He received his doctoral degree in 2009 in the Boreskov Institute of Catalysis, Russia with the specialty Physical Chemistry.
+Dr Mikhail Kovalev is the Product Development Manager for AMPLE.
+He received his doctoral degree in 2009 from the Boreskov Institute of Catalysis, Russia with the specialty Physical Chemistry.
 After receiving his PhD he worked in Samsung Electronics, South Korea from 2010 to 2017.
 He then came to Singapore and worked in A*STAR before joining CARES in April 2020 on the now-complete eCO2EP project.
-He is currently part of the research team for the AMPLE project.